Assessing the state of U.S. nuclear weapons capabilities presents several challenges.

 In addition to these government sites, the defense industrial base supports the development and maintenance of American delivery platforms.

 These complexes design, develop, test, and produce the weapons in the U.S. nuclear arsenal, and their maintenance is of critical importance.
-As the 2010 NPR stated:
+As the 2018 NPR states:

-A flexible and resilient infrastructure is an essential hedge in the event that components fail or the U.S. is surprised by the nuclear weapon capabilities of potential adversaries.32 U.S. research and development efforts and the industrial base that supports modernization of delivery systems are important parts of this indicator.
+A flexible and resilient infrastructure is an essential hedge in the event that components fail or the U.S. is surprised by the nuclear weapon capabilities of potential adversaries.
+U.S. research and development efforts and the industrial base that supports modernization of delivery systems and warheads are important parts of this indicator.

 Maintaining a safe, secure, effective, and reliable nuclear stockpile requires modern facilities, technical expertise, and tools both to repair any malfunctions quickly, safely, and securely and to produce new nuclear weapons if required.
 The existing nuclear weapons complex, however, is not fully functional.
-The U.S. cannot produce more than a few new warheads per year, there are limits on the ability to conduct life-extension programs, and Dr. John Foster has reported that the U.S. no longer can “serially produce many crucial components of our nuclear weapons.”33
+The U.S. cannot produce more than a few new plutonium pits (one of the core components of nuclear warheads) per year; there are limits on the ability to conduct life-extension programs; and Dr. John S. Foster, Jr., former director of the Lawrence Livermore National Laboratory, has reported that the U.S. no longer can “serially produce many crucial components of our nuclear weapons.”30

 If the facilities are not properly funded, the U.S. will gradually lose the ability to conduct high-quality experiments.
 In addition to demoralizing the workforce and hampering further recruitment, obsolete facilities and poor working environments make maintaining a safe, secure, reliable, and militarily effective nuclear stockpile exceedingly difficult.
-The NNSA’s facilities are old: Upwards of 50 percent are more than 40 years old, nearly 30 percent date to the Manhattan Project of the 1940s, and 12 percent are considered excess or no longer needed.34 As a consequence, the NNSA had about $3.7 billion in deferred maintenance at the end of FY 2015.
+NNSA facilities are old: In 2016, the agency reported that “[m]ore than 50 percent of its facilities are over 40 years old, nearly 30 percent date to the Manhattan Project era, and 12 percent are currently excess and no longer needed.”31 Deferred maintenance can indicate “aging infrastructure and associated challenges, such as those relating to reliability, mission readiness, and health and safety.”32 The state of the NNSA’s infrastructure did not change during the covered period, although the agency did manage to halt growth in deferred maintenance.33

-Since 1993, the DOE has not had a facility dedicated to production of plutonium pits, one of the main components of America’s nuclear warheads.
+Since 1993, the DOE has not had a facility dedicated to production of plutonium pits.
 The U.S. currently keeps about 5,000 plutonium pits in strategic reserve.
 There are significant disagreements as to the effect of aging on pits and whether the U.S. will be able to maintain them indefinitely without nuclear weapons testing.
 Currently, the U.S. can produce no more than about 10 plutonium pits a year at the Los Alamos PF-4 facility.
-Infrastructure modernization plans for PF-4, if funded, will boost that number to about 20 by the middle of the next decade and to between 50 and 80 by the end of the following decade.
-Russia can produce around 2,000 pits a year.35
+Infrastructure modernization plans for PF-4, if funded, will boost that number to about 30 by the middle of the next decade and to between 50 and 80 by the end of the following decade.
+Russia reportedly can produce approximately 1,000 pits a year.34

 Manufacturing non-nuclear components can be extremely challenging either because some materials may no longer exist or because manufacturing processes have been forgotten and must be retrieved.
 There is a certain element of art to building a nuclear weapon, and such a skill can be acquired and maintained only through hands-on experience.